24 Hours in Moab, Utah

 In the heart of canyon country, you’ll find Moab, a no-frills town that caters to adrenaline junkies and adventure seekers.
 Only have a day?
 Here’s the ultimate one-day itinerary:

-2pm — Walk off your lunch at Arches National Park.
-Depending upon how much energy you have left, consider taking an O.A.R.S.
-4×4 backcountry tour of Arches for just $99/person.
-You will have the option of a couple of hikes to the iconic Delicate Arch and your guide will take you to the perfect spot to catch the sunset.
+2 p.m. — Walk off your lunch at Arches National Park.
+Depending upon how much energy you have left, consider taking an OARS 4×4 backcountry tour of the park to get an away-from-the crowds experience with plenty of iconic views.
+Time it right and your guide will take you to the perfect spot to catch the sunset.
 Set among spectacular rock formations, the dramatic sky show will be a wonderful ending to an action-packed day.

 8 p.m. — Go where the guides go: If you’re looking for a light dinner or something other than cheeseburgers and milkshakes try the White Rim Roll at Sabaku Sushi (90 E Center St.).
 This hip spot will blow you away with its fresh fish creations in the middle of the desert.

 10 p.m. — Still going?
 Grab a stool at Woody ’s Tavern (221 S Main St.).
 Live music on Friday and Saturday nights.